Pebmarsh

 A plaque on the church indicates the settlement of Pebmarsh was recorded, in some form, in the Domesday Book of 1086.

 Amenities

 It has a small village school, St. John the Baptist C of E primary school.
 There has been a school in Pebmarsh since the late 18th century, however the main part of the present school has been open and in operation since 1967, serving the surrounding villages of Pebmarsh, Lamarsh and Alphamstone.
 Pebmarsh has a large village hall which was built fairly recently to replace its run-down predecessor.
 There is a children's park in the vicinity, as well as a small skate park with three ramps.

 The pub in the village, The King's Head, is community-owned and operated by a tenant landlord. £350,000 was raised from over 320 local shareholders after the previous owners retired.
 This was in response to the pub, the social centre of the village, not remaining open for more than a few years at a time.

+Towards Cross End at the north eastern end of the village, further amenities exist including a small shop affiliated to Londis, a hairdressers, and a restaurant.

+The closest rail station is at Bures, just over 3 miles away.